Doubly magic optical trapping for Cs atom hyperfine clock transitions

-Here $V_{{\rm hf},i}$ is the diagonal hyperfine interaction, $V_{ij}$ arises from the quadratic polarizability due to the trapping light, $\beta_{ij}$ is from the third order diagonal and off-diagonal hyperfine-mediated polarizability, $Z_{ij}$ is the magnetic dipole coupling due to the external magnetic field, and $Z_{ii}$ are the first order diagonal Zeeman shifts.
+Here $V_{{\rm hf},i}$ is the diagonal hyperfine interaction, $V_{ii},V_{ij}$ arise from the quadratic polarizability due to the trapping light, $\beta_{ii}, \beta_{ij}$ are from the third order diagonal and off-diagonal hyperfine-mediated polarizability, $Z_{ii}$ are the first order diagonal Zeeman shifts, and $Z_{ij}$ is the magnetic dipole coupling due to the external magnetic field.
 For all calculations we include the $6p_{1/2},6p_{3/2},7p_{1/2},7p_{3/2}$ levels, excited $ns_{1/2}$ states up to $14s_{1/2}$ and the counter-rotating terms.
-Mathematical details on how to compute these terms are in the supplementary material\cite{SM}.
-To check our results we compare against experimental data in \cite{Rosenbusch2009} for the differential light shift per unit of intensity.
-For 780 nm light they record $-2.27(40)\times10^{-2}\unit{Hz/W/cm^2}$ compared to our value of $-2.02\times10^{-2}\unit{Hz/W/cm^2}$ and for 532 nm light they measured $-3.51(70)\times10^{-4}\unit{Hz/W/cm^2}$ whereas we calculate $-4.08\times10^{-4}\unit{Hz/W/cm^2}$.
-Thus, in both cases we are within experimental error bars and differ by no more than 15\%.
+For states with different $M_F$ values or elliptically polarized light the Hamiltonian may have larger dimension and is constructed using the methods detailed in the supplementary material\cite{SMmagic} with analysis based on numerical diagonalization.

 The eigenvalues of (\ref{eq.Hamiltonian}), replacing the diagonals by $\Delta E_0,\Delta E_1$, are

 where we ignore $\beta_{01}$ for the moment since $V_{01}\gg\beta_{01}$.
 In the limit where the hyperfine interaction dominates other perturbations, i.e. $(\Delta E_1- \Delta E_0)^2\gg (V_{01}+Z_{01})^2$, the differential shift relative to the hyperfine splitting $V_{{\rm hf},1}-V_{{\rm hf},0}$ is